rbind/deleeuw/content/post/sixth.md

 math = true
 +++
 I use majorization in many of my papers.
 So maybe a short general introduction is useful.
-I use majorization in many of my papers.
-So maybe a short general introduction is useful.
-I use majorization in many of my papers.
-So maybe a short general introduction is useful.
-I use majorization in many of my papers.
-So maybe a short general introduction is useful.
-I use majorization in many of my papers.
-So maybe a short general introduction is useful.
+I start with a short introduction to the Zangwill theory of iterative algorithms and then rapidly go to majorization algorithms.
+We also add some material on the Ostrowski theory of convergence speed for linearly convergent majorization algorithms.
 <!--more-->

-The problem we try to solve is to construct a convergent and stable iterative algorithm to minimize a function `$f$` over a set `$X$`.
+The problem we try to solve throughout is to construct a convergent and stable iterative algorithm to minimize a function `$f$` over a set `$X$`.

 An *iterative algorithm* on a set `$X$` is a triple `$\langle\mathcal{A},S,f\rangle$`.
 Here `$\mathcal{A}:X\rightarrow\mathcal{P}(X)$` is the *update map*, `$S\subseteq X$` are the *targets*, and `$f:X\rightarrow\mathbb{R}$` is the *evaluation*.
 Note that `$\mathcal{P}(X)$` is the power set of `$X$`, i.e. the set of all subsets.